Convento de Santo Domingo, Cartagena: Collaborator of the court of the Inquisition

 It is known that in 1610 the Inquisition was inaugurated in Cartagena de Indias, and although the Dominicans were not in front of the court (except in one opportunity), yes they collaborated, like the other religious communities in the city, in the role of qualifiers, charged with theological study of propositions considered heretical, and to seek the repentance of the accused.
 On the other hand, in this Cartagenian convent were celebrated at least two auto de fés, in 1648 and 1654.

 Cemetery

 The Dominican Convent of Cartagena, as was usual in the sacred sites at that time, was a very desirable place for the personalities of the city to bury their dead, acts that became massive in times of epidemics.
 During excavations carried out for the process of restoration of the Convent, a significant number of tombs of children in courtyards and corridors of the Convent were found, which gives clues for a study on infant mortality during the period.

+Restoration

+The restoration of the Convento de Santo Domingo was carried out between 2001 and 2004 under a cooperation agreement between the Agencia Española de Cooperación Internacional para el Desarrollo (AECID) and the Archdiocese of Cartagena, the legal owner of the building.
+The project aimed to rehabilitate the monument for adaptive reuse as the Centro de Formación de la Cooperación Española (CFCE) while preserving its architectural, historical, and symbolic values.